+By definition, the composition of the partial function induced by some $\bm{p}_2 \in Q^+$ with the partial function induced by some $\bm{p}_1 \in Q^+$ is the partial function induced by $\bm{p}_2 \bm{p}_1$.
+Therefore, the closure of the partial functions induced by the states in $Q$ under composition is exactly the set of the partial functions induces by all $\bm{p} \in Q^+$.
+This set forms a semigroup (with composition as operation), which we call the \emph{semigroup generated by $\mathcal{T}$} and denote by $\mathscr{S}(\mathcal{T})$.
+A semigroup is an \emph{automaton semigroup} if it is generated by some $S$-automaton.

-\begin{remark} Note that we have defined $q \circ{}\!$ with $q \in Q$ as a \emph{partial} function.
-It is useful to observe that $q \circ{}\!$ and, thus, all $\bm{q} \circ{}\!$ with $\bm{q} \in Q^*$ are total functions $\Sigma^* \cup \Sigma^\omega \to \Sigma^* \cup \Sigma^\omega$ if they belong to a \emph{complete} $S$-automaton $\mathcal{T} = (Q, \Sigma, \delta)$.
-In fact, in the literature, automaton semigroups are usually defined using complete automata only.
+\begin{remark} If the $S$-automaton $\mathcal{T}$ is \emph{complete}, then all induced partial functions are total.
+In fact, in the literature, automaton semigroups are often defined using complete automata only.
 We will, however, consider the more general case where the automata are allowed to be non-complete as all our results hold in this setting as well.
-Please note that we usually state our results in the stronger of the two ways; for example, we show undecidability results for complete automata while we show decidability (or general structural) results for (partial) automata.
+Please note that we usually state our results in the stronger of the two ways.

 For a discussion of how automaton semigroups generated by (partial) automata relate to automaton semigroups generated by complete automata, we refer the reader to \cite{structurePart}. \end{remark}